francescosacco/ForkFS/test/README.md

 # Test Software
 Software to test the ForkFS.

+* 2017-07-25 - Version 022 - Add test to check wrong file name.
+  * Change Code Page to Latin 1 (850).
+  * Add test with long file name.
+  * Add test with Code Page.
+  * Add test to create a directory with wrong name.

 * 2017-07-25 - Version 021 - Add test to check wrong file name.
   * Add test to create a file with wrong name.